Vyral/base-template/_drafts/focus-on-the-rates-not-prices.md

 {% include youtube.html %}

+<center><em>As we head into a new year full of speculation, a lot of buyers are convinced prices will drop.</em></center>

-Today we’re going to examine what’s going on in the market right now, specifically interest rates and housing prices.
+<br>Today we’re going to examine what’s going on in the market right now, specifically interest rates and housing prices.

 The biggest question we’re repeatedly being asked right now is, “Should I wait until next year to buy?
 Aren’t prices set to drop then?”